 A Free Personal Finance App That Does It All

 In the same way that Google knows you better than anyone, the way you spend money telegraphs the type of person you are.
 You can’t just have one drink, you only buy products that are on sale, you’re an impulse buyer, you’re thrifty when it comes to renting hotel rooms, all these insights can be gleaned by looking at someone’s bank account.
-Over time, various business models have been cropping up that allow companies to get their hands on your most personal transactional data – your bank account – in exchange for some value-added service.
+Over time, various saving and expense tracking apps have been cropping up that allow companies to get their hands on your most personal transactional data – your bank account – in exchange for some value-added service.
 Some of these value adds include things like:

 - Helping you save money